Skip to main content

 Most of the outdoor exhibitions are barrier-free.
 Parking for people with disabilities is available at most sites.
 The permanent exhibitions and seminar rooms at the Berlin Wall Memorial and the Marienfelde Refugee Center are barrier-free.
 The Günter Litfin Memorial is not barrier-free.

-Learn more about accessibility from the respective websites:
+Learn more about accessibility for the sites:

 Frequently Asked Questions